Snow Removal Policy

 Dependent on road conditions, weather forecast, ambient temperatures, road surface and subsurface temperatures etc., shall be the determining factors on what applications are used.
 (Salt only, salt & plow, plow only, salt brining, pre-wetting, wetting or de-icing)

-One of the most frequent phone calls we receive here at city hall during the winter is when snow and ice removal will occur.
+One of the most frequent phone calls received at city hall during the winter is when snow and ice removal will occur.
 Our objective is to have all main thoroughfares and residential streets cleared from curb-to-curb within the following time frames; 12–24 hours from the end of snow events of 3-6-inches on the road and 24–36 hours from the end of snow events greater than 6-inches.
 If snow is not expected to last beyond these time frames, residential streets will not be treated.

 Please remember that snow removal time is influenced by several factors including temperature, humidity, snow and ice, equipment breakdowns, traffic etc. There are other things such as re-freeze that impacts snow and ice removal which typically occurs at night once the sun has gone down and the ambient temperatures begin to fall.
 This can cause streets that have been treated multiple times via plowing or salting to appear as if they have not been treated after refreezing.